thoelf/Linux-Stream-Player/README.md

 In both cases, the audio stream is processed by CamillaDSP for room EQ.

 The audio stream is not resampled when played by Squeezelite.

+# The files and their function in LSP
+## client
+### /home/<user>/bin/

+## server
+### /usr/local/bin/
+camilladsp: The CamillaDSP binary file.
+Get it from the link above. camilladsp_version.txt: The version of CamillaDSP in case I forget. lasp-dac_added.sh: